-This sentiment is also insulting for those of us that spend years conjuring up ideas and shaping them into something decent.
+This sentiment is also insulting for those of us who spend years conjuring up ideas and shaping them into something decent.
 I blame romance.

 I mean it.
 Not that I think there is anything wrong with romance at all.
+I actually like a lot of romance.
 But most of these authors pump out novellas about as quickly as their fans can read them!
-That’s fine for some romance, but that just isn’t possible for lots of other genres.
+That's fine for some romance, but that just isn't possible for lots of other genres.

 I Think I'm Calm Now, Thanks For Listening